-ULA assignments and contact information are provided in an announcement at the beginning of the term.
+Grader-to-student mapping, ULA help session times, and GTA/ULA contact information are provided in an announcement at the beginning of the term.

-Ed Discussions (a Q&A forum for help from the instructor and other students)
+Ed Discussions (a Q&A forum for help from the instructor and other students - link in the nav bar.)

-Teams (a forum for more informal interaction with other students, and also for office hours)
+Teams (a forum for more informal interaction with other students, and also for office hours - link in the nav bar.)